spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed the issue while using SqlConnection.ConnectionString to set a null or empty connection string, an NRE exception will be thrown by the usage of the API in .Net Framework 4.7.2.
 [613944, System.Data.dll, Bug, Build:3621]
 * Fixed the following issue relevant to SQL: while connecting to Azure SQL DB using .NET 4.7.2, using MultipleActiveResultSets=true in the connection string with System.Data.SqlClient.SqlConnection, async query operations sometimes lead to a bad TDS protocol request stream to be sent from the client, causing the Async Query APIs to fail connection string.
 [624283, System.Data.dll, Bug, Build:3632]
 * Fixed a bug where SqlClient login may use an infinite timeout due to truncating a small millisecond timeout to zero when converting to seconds.
 [647908, System.Data.dll, Bug, Build:3646]
+* This change provides an AppContext switch for making the default value of TransparentNetworkIPResolution false in SqlClient connection strings.
+[710778, System.Data.dll, Bug, Build:3694]

 ## WCF